d1bevz/kdmid_queue_checker/README.md

 *Tesseract*

 Tesseract OCR is used to recognize captcha digits.
 It should be installed on the machine.
-For Windows, see the installations instructons here https://github.com/UB-Mannheim/tesseract/wiki
+For Windows, see the installation instructons here https://github.com/UB-Mannheim/tesseract/wiki
-Then, in _config.py_ file put the path to Tesseract.
+Then in _config.py_ file indicate the path to Tesseract.

 *Chrome*